The Summer is the time to think about your heating!

-Much like gas fires, gas boilers have the potential to be quite dangerous if left unserviced, but thankfully issues are rare.
-Where boilers really cause issues is when they go wrong or are condemned by the people servicing them, leaving the home without heating OR hot water.
-It is perhaps later that really hits home, especially for people with small children.
-Of course, boilers are used all year round but people still tend to think about servicing before they put the central heating system on in the Autumn and once again, this leads to big waiting times and the potential of being without heat and hot water when it is cold outside.
-Let’s face it, in the summer, the kids can have a swim at the local outdoor pool or a bit of a wash in the paddling pool, but in the winter, it’s a lot harder.
+Much like gas fires, gas boilers have the potential to be quite dangerous if left unserviced, but thankfully, issues are rare.
+Boilers cause issues when they go wrong or are condemned by the people servicing them, leaving the home without heating OR hot water.
+Perhaps later, it hits home, especially for people with small children.
+Of course, boilers are used all year round.
+However, people still tend to think about servicing before they put the central heating system on in the Autumn, and once again, this leads to big waiting times and the potential of being without heat and hot water when it is cold outside.
+Let’s face it: in the summer, the kids can swim at the local outdoor pool or a bit of a wash in the paddling pool, but in the winter, it’s much harder.
 It is also important to make sure you choose a gas safe registered company to service your fire.

 Other Household Jobs

-It is not just heating that can benefit from a little bit of summer lovin’, though.
-Things like gutters are just perfect for doing in the summer before they are really needed again.
-Drains are another big one, you may have an outdoor drain that isn’t really draining very well, but in good weather, you forget to think about it.
-It is only when the rain starts in autumn that you remember and…guess what?
+It is not just heating that can benefit from some summer lovin’, though.
+Things like gutters are perfect for doing in the summer before they are needed again.
+Drains are another big one.
+You may have an outdoor drain that isn’t draining very well, but you forget to think about it in good weather.
+Only when the rain starts in autumn do you remember and…guess what?
 So does everyone else.
-Companies like http://www.thedrainguys.co.uk/ are easy to find and are able to get issues like this cleared up any time of the year, so why wait until the weather forces your hand?
+Companies like http://www.thedrainguys.co.uk/ are easy to find and can get issues like this cleared up any time of the year, so why wait until the weather forces your hand?

-Don’t let winter get the drop on you, plan ahead and get cosy when the colder weather comes.
-Summer has always been a time to prepare for winter, but that idea seems to have slipped away, leaving us at risk of some cold nights!
+Don’t let winter get the drop on you; plan and get cosy when the colder weather comes.
+Summer has always been a time to prepare for winter, but that idea seems to have slipped away, leaving us at risk of cold nights!